miltonbolonha/blog/next-boilerplate/content/posts/dental-coverage-and-medicare-what-you-need-to-know.md

 title: "Dental Coverage and Medicare: What You Need to Know"
 date: "2020-04-08 12:41:49"
 author: "Deborah Woehr"
-image: dental-medicare.jpg
 tag:
   - "dental plan"
   - medicare
+tdc_google_fonts:
+  - "a:0:{}"
+categories:
+  - Health
 description: ""
 layout: post
-categories:
-  - Health
+image: dental-medicare.jpg
 ---

 Medicare is a program that offers medical coverage for those over 65.
 This can cover a number of medical expenses, including hospital bills, prescription medications, and more.
 But while Medicare is a useful and important tool for looking after your health as you age, it is far from comprehensive.
 Importantly: it doesn’t cover the cost of dental care.